pierre42100/ACMEresponder/docs/docs/setup.md

 :::danger

-Without a certificate issued by a certification authority and authorized to sign certicate (`IsCA` constraint set to true), the certificate issued by ACMEREsponder will by default not be recognized by the TLS endpoints softwares (browsers, CLI utilities...)
+Without a certificate issued by a well-known root certification authority and authorized to sign certicate (`IsCA` constraint set to true), the certificates issued by ACMEresponder won't be recognized by default by the TLS endpoints softwares (browsers, CLI utilities...)

 However, you can still use your self-signed certification authority on your own devices by installing them on your truststores.